-There are a ton of different avenues you can use for your marketing efforts.
+There is a ton of different avenues you can use for your marketing efforts.
 But how do you know which one will yield the best results?
-It can be difficult to know when to use Inbound Marketing or Outbound Marketing.
+It can be difficult to know when to use inbound marketing or outbound marketing.
 Let’s take a look at how you can decide which one will be most effective for your product.

 What’s the Difference?